NPC-I/etl-framework/docs/INDEX.md

 ---

-**Note**: This framework provides enterprise-grade security features for data processing pipelines.
+**Note**: This framework provides security features for data processing pipelines.
 While these security features can support compliance efforts, the framework focuses on **security** (protecting data and systems) rather than **compliance** (meeting regulatory requirements).
 Compliance responsibility lies with the application implementing this framework.